Atinos31/Fashionista2/README.md

  ### Profile page
    * Here users can update their default information by filling in the form and clicking update info button allowing them to ease purchases at checkout.
    * Regarding information aboutuser's past orders, users can click the order number to take them to the checkout success page .
- ### Wishlist page
+ ### Wishlist
-  * This page will only be available to logged in users. if the user has not added any products to their wishlist then the user will be informed about this and a link to all_products page is displayed.
+  * The wishlists app allows signed-in users to create one or more wishlists.
+A user can add a product to their wishlist from the $ product detail page and manage their lists in the account section.
   * When the used has added products to their wishlist ; they will be displayed here in the same format as the products page.
 ### Features left to implement
   * image variations for a particular item
   * contact page

-* Superuser:
-   * Site Administration
-   * Wishlist
-   * Profile
-   * Log Out

 ## [Skeleton](#skeleton)
 Below you may find the links for my wireframs , showing how i wish the pages to be structured and how th esite will appear on different screen sizes.